 There's nothing too significant due at all, and the swells arriving through the weekend and early next week will be super south.
 The swells for Saturday and Sunday are being generated by a tight and intense low that formed off the WA coast a couple of days ago.

-This low generated a good fetch of gale to severe-gale winds around the western flank of the low, generating a mid-period S'ly swell for us Saturday and Sunday.
+This low generated a good fetch of gale to severe-gale winds around the western flank of the low, generating a S'ly swell for us Saturday and Sunday.